Syncing 10,000 leads/mo? GET A DEMO

 3. Leveraging custom audiences & lookalike audiences

-Meta’s offers ultra-precise targeting like custom audiences.
-Besides creating personalized campaigns (that have about 60% higher conversion rate), you can use this data to retarget or exclude audiences at any stage of the funnel.
+Meta offers ultra-precise targeting, like custom audiences.
+Besides creating personalized campaigns (that have about a 60% higher conversion rate), you can use this data to retarget or exclude audiences at any stage of the funnel.

 Lookalike audiences are another valuable Meta targeting option.
-They help you attract students leads with interests and demographics similar to your current students.
+They help you attract student leads with interests and demographics similar to your current students.

-Meta then has access to your audience segments which can be used to create highly-targeted campaigns.
-The algorithm uses machine learning to identify the common qualities of the people in it, and deliver an ad to a similar audience.
+Meta then has access to your audience segments, which it can use to create highly targeted campaigns.
+The algorithm uses machine learning to identify the typical qualities of the people in it and deliver an ad to a similar audience.

 On top of that, the source audience should be regularly and automatically updated to be relevant and effective, which is best done through automation.